 Data on max temperature, wind or humidity at any day in a year can be a good example of cross-sectional data.
 As well as closing prices of stocks on a stock market, or sales of a store inventory at any given day.

-Pooled (or cross-sectional time series data) and panel (also called longitudinal) data are two rather close concepts, both used to describe data where time series and cross-sectional measurements are combined.
+Pooled (or cross-sectional) and panel (also called longitudinal) data are two rather close concepts, both used to describe data where time series and cross-sectional measurements are combined.

 Essentially, both panel and pooled data rely on combining cross-sectional and time series measurements.
 The only difference is in the relationship to the units (entities), around which the data is collected (e.g. companies, cities, industries, etc.).